 You may be asking yourself, “Self,” you ask, “where are they now?”
 And well you might ask.
 What happened to our players AFTER the events in the Easter story?

-You may remember that I had said Antipas‘ taking as his own wife his brother’s wife Herodias led to his ruin.
-Actually it led to his death.
+You may remember that I had said Antipas‘ taking his brother’s wife Herodias as his own wife led to his ruin.
+Actually, it led to his exile and death.
 Her ambition pushed him where he would not have otherwise gone.
-Antipas’ nephew, and Herodias’ brother, Herod Agrippa (who we meet in the New Testament book the Acts of the Apostles as one of the early persecutors of the new church) had spent and borrowed much money while he was in Palestine.
+Antipas’ nephew and Herodias’ brother, Herod Agrippa (who we meet in the New Testament book the Acts of the Apostles as one of the early persecutors of the new church) had spent and borrowed much money while he was in Palestine.

 THE FOLLOWERS OF JESUS

-As they spread the good news (Greek: eu + aggelion “good message” or “good news,” to the Latin: evangelion, to the English: “evangelical”) this brought them into conflict with the Sanhedrin who were amazed that these unlearned men had filled Jerusalem with their teaching.
-The faith spread to all points and in Antioch they were first called “Christians”.
-This name comes from the Latin christiani, like the word caesariani meaning slaves or “members of the household of Caesar”.
+As they spread the good news (Greek: eu + aggelion “good message” or “good news,” to the Latin: evangelion, to the English: “evangelical”), this brought them into conflict with the Sanhedrin who were amazed that these unlearned men had filled Jerusalem with their teaching.
+The faith spread to all points, and in Antioch, they were first called “Christians.”
+This name comes from the Latin christiani, like the word caesariani, meaning slaves or members “of the household of Caesar.”

-The faith eventually arrived in Rome and first came into disfavor under the Emperor Nero.
-A number of persecutions under various later emperors did not destroy this faith but seemed to refine and purify it as its martyrs became witnesses of this changed life (for the word martyr in Greek means “witness.”)
-In the early part of the 4th century the Roman Emperor Constantine, before a battle was impressed to fight under the sign of Christ, and was victorious.
-Later, he made Christianity a legal religion.
+The faith eventually arrived in Rome and first came into disfavor under Emperor Nero.
+Several persecutions under later emperors did not destroy this faith.
+Instead, they refined and purified it as its martyrs became witnesses of this changed life (the word martyr in Greek means “witness.”)
+In the early part of the 4th century, the Roman Emperor Constantine, before the Battle of the Milvian Bridge, was impressed to fight under the sign of Christ and was victorious.
+Later, in A.D.
+312, he made Christianity a legal religion.
 In A.D.
-390 the Emperor Theodosius made Christianity the official state religion of Rome.
-And the rest, as they say, is history.
+390, Emperor Theodosius I made Christianity the official state religion of Rome.

 Bill Petro, your friendly neighborhood historian

-In part from Paul L. Maier’s In the Fullness of Time
+Inspired in part by Paul L. Maier’s In the Fullness of Time